 Features Possible values

 NVM size Selectable by 128 Kbytes granularity from 2048 Kbytes to 512 Kbytes

 I2C Active, Inactive

 IART Active, Inactive

 SWP Active, Inactive

 SPI Active, Inactive

+AES Active, Inactive

+EDES Active, Inactive

 Nescrypt Active, Inactive

-AES accelerator Active, Inactive

-EDES accelerator Active, Inactive

 Library Protection Unit (LPU) Active, Inactive

-Crypto1 Active, Inactive
+MIFARE accelerator Active, Inactive

 - All combinations of different features values are possible and covered by this certification.
 All possible configurations can vary under a unique IC, and without impact on security. - The Master identification number is unique for all product configurations.

-Each derivative device has a specific Child product identification number, also part of the product information, and specified in the Data Sheet and in the Firmware User Manual, referenced in Table 14. - The rest of this document applies to all possible configurations of the TOE, except when a restriction is mentioned.
-For easier reading, the restrictions are typeset as indicated here. - In a few words, the ST33J2M0 A02 offers a unique combination of high performance and very powerful features for high level security: - Two instances of the SecurCore® SC300TM CPU connected in Lockstep mode, - · Die integrity, - Monitoring of environmental parameters, - · Protection mechanisms against faults, - AIS20/AIS31 class PTG.2 compliant True Random Number Generator, - Memory Management Unit, - CRC calculation block, - optional Hardware Security Enhanced DES accelerator, - · optional Hardware Security AES accelerator, - optional NExt Step CRYPTography accelerator (NESCRYPT).
+Each derivative device has a specific Child product identification number, also part of the product information, and specified in the Data Sheet and in the Firmware User Manual, referenced in Table 14.

+- The rest of this document applies to all possible configurations of the TOE, except when a restriction is mentioned.
+For easier reading, the restrictions are typeset as indicated here. - In a few words, the ST54J A01 offers a unique combination of high performances and very powerful features for high level security: - Two instances of the SecurCore® SC300TM CPU connected in Lockstep mode, - Die integrity, - · Monitoring of environmental parameters, - Protection mechanisms against faults, - AIS20/AIS31 class PTG.2 compliant True Random Number Generator, - · Memory Management Unit, - · CRC calculation block, - · Optional hardware Security Enhanced DES accelerator, - Optional hardware Security AES accelerator, - Optional NExt Step CRYPTography accelerator (Nescrypt)(a).